JDom51/Ndimensional-chi-squared-fitting/README.md

-The code currently is tested with only 1 dataset (v1.1 + support functions with known constants), Also the code doesn`t have any input validation yet and it is possible or the code to crash.
+The code currently is tested with only 1 dataset (v1.1 + support functions with known constants), If the code throws a crash for any reason please do leave a comment and I will update the validation inside of the code.

 Other than that it works by taking mesh grids of starting values +- a percentage amount of each starting value and has some recursive elements (meaning that max array ~900 dimension due to the stack overflow error